Borrow £250 to £3,000

-If your account history isn’t as good as you’d like and you’re looking forward to taking out a loan, you may be thinking of a guarantor loan as the answer.
+If your account history isn’t as good as you’d like and you’re looking forward to taking out a loan or cash, you may be thinking of a guarantor loan as the answer.
 But what are they and how do they work?
-On this page we take a closer look at guarantor loans with no age limit and what you need to know when you take one out.
+On this page we take a closer look at guarantor loans with no age limit and what you need to know when you take one loan out.

-A guarantor loan isn’t a joint credit agreement – like a mortgage you take out together – but it’s worth treating it in a similar way.
-That’s because if you don’t keep up with your repayments, the individual acting as guarantor is responsible to take over.
-It’s vitally important both you and your guarantor are clear about this before you sign the agreement.
+A guarantor loan isn’t a joint credit agreement – like a mortgage you take out from the bank together – but it’s worth treating it in a similar way.
+That’s because if you don’t keep up with your repayments, the individual acting as guarantor is responsible to take over your payment.
+It’s vitally important both you the borrower and your guarantor are clear about this before you sign the agreement.
 If you default on the loan and then your guarantor can’t afford to take over, the lender can take legal action against both of you – even though the guarantor hasn’t actually received a penny of the loan you took out.
 So, now you know the main risk, how exactly does a guarantor loan work?

 Skip the credit check?